2026 FutureProof Program

 A forward-looking discussion on scaling fibre packaging solutions through innovation, harmonised standards, and data-driven market access.

-Sandra Dal Maso, Head of Packaging Transformation, APCO
+Sandra Dal Maso, Head of Packaging Transformation, Australian Packaging Covenant Organisation Ltd. (APCO)

 David Martin, CEO, Spicers